JustinPraas/ING-UT/README.md

 ## Significant Assumptions

+* That having matching IDs for corresponding JSON-RPC request/response pairs is currently irrelevant
 * That security is completely outside the scope of this project
 * That we are not considering the possibility of having multiple concurrent clients
 * That transaction atomicity is not an implicit part of the given requirements specification